raspberrypilearning/getting-started-web-dev/en/step_5.md

 [[[colours-from-image]]]

-Customise colour palettes for style and accessibility.
+You can customise colour palettes for style and accessibility.

 ![Examples of one secondary palette with bad contrast and one with good contrast.](images/contrast-examples.png)